Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Experimental setup

 \subsection{Design of experiments for separator dynamics}

 The experiments are conducted to investigate the dynamic accumulation of the DPZ phase in the pilot-scale LLS under variations in total volumetric flow rate.
-Previous studies \citep{Zhai.2025, Ye.2023b, PADILLA1996267, Jeelani1988} identified the flow rate as the dominant operating parameter; all other conditions, including temperature, stirrer speed, feed phase fraction, and interfacial position, are kept constant at \SI{30}{\celsius}, \SI{600}{rpm}, \SI{0.5}{}, and \SI{100}{\milli\meter}, respectively.
+Previous studies \citep{Zhai.2025, Ye.2023b, PADILLA1996267, Jeelani1988} identified the flow rate as the dominant operating parameter.
+The flow rate can equivalently be expressed in terms of the theoretical residence time in the separator, defined as $\tau_{\mathrm{res}} = V_{\mathrm{sep}} / Q_{\mathrm{in}}$, which represents the time available for droplet coalescence and sedimentation and thus governs DPZ formation.
+All other conditions, including temperature, stirrer speed, feed phase fraction, and interfacial position, are kept constant at \SI{30}{\celsius}, \SI{600}{rpm}, \SI{0.5}{}, and \SI{100}{\milli\meter}, respectively.
 System input is provided as stepwise changes in flow rate, with both the temporal step size (duration of constant operation) and the flow-rate step size (magnitude of change) varied across trajectories.
-One trajectory extends the flow-rate range beyond that of the others and serves as an extrapolation case for the model to be developed.
+One trajectory extends the flow-rate range beyond that of the others and is used to assess the extrapolation capability of the model in that regime.
+A practical example in an industrial LLS could be upstream disturbances causing unusually high or low flow rates.
+Note that the findings cannot be generalized to more extreme variations in flow rates or other types of extrapolation, e.g., changes in phase fraction or changes in temperature.

 In total, four distinct trajectories were acquired, with detailed step durations and flow-rate levels summarized in \cref{tab:designofexperiments}.
 Before each experiment, the plant was heated and circulated for at least one hour until homogeneous conditions were established.
-Each trajectory was measured once.
+Each trajectory was measured only once as repeated experiments under identical conditions would have required repeating the time-intensive preconditioning of the pilot-scale setup.
+This results in a limited and noisy dataset, which is addressed by the proposed framework in \cref{sec:method,sec:results}.
+Specifically, data scarcity is mitigated through physics-based regularization and pre-training on synthetic data (cf. \cref{sec:training,sec:physics_residuals}), while ensemble learning (cf. \cref{sec:validation}) accounts for model uncertainty, and filtering (cf. \cref{sec:EKF}) accounts for both model uncertainty and measurement noise.
+The use of single-run experimental data therefore not only reflects practical constraints, but it is intended to demonstrate that the proposed modeling approach can achieve generalization under data-lean scenarios.